 It’s vital to understand the weather on Skye

 Weather changes very, very fast on Skye.
 Luckily, forecasting has improved beyond all recognition.
 Generally forecasts for the proceeding 12-24 hours will be very accurate.
-If Radio Scotland says that the sun will appear after midday in its morning forecast it is well worth delaying your start especially with daylight through to 11pm from April ’til August.
+If forecasts say that the sun will appear after midday it is well worth delaying your start, especially with daylight through to 11pm from April ’til August.

 Long-term forecasts should only be used to plan the ideal build-up.
 It is crucial to weather watch in all but the most settled of periods.

 No other UK mountains are affected so dramatically by the weather.
 Wet rock and poor visibility make progress and navigation complex.
 Conversely, a fine day can turn the Cuillin into a playground for those who are fit and light on their feet.
 A good day is worth waiting for and certainly shouldn’t be missed with some feeble excuse such as visiting Dunvegan Castle!